Kaisonic/KeySAV2/README.txt

 - Added support for CyberGadget backups
 - Merged filter updates from Cu3PO42's version
 - Filter options are only visible when filter is enabled
-- Fixed level calculation (see change in PkHex)
 - Added ball image column for the SVExchange subreddit

 KeySAV2 1.3.6 (2014-12-14)